 The liberating pleasure here is in just how simple it can be to make your own Campari.

-- Begin by combining the dry ingredients with your high-proof spirit.
+- Begin by combining the infusing ingredients with your high-proof spirit.
 Seal the jar and shake.
-Set aside for 14-21 days, shaking once each day.
-The mixture is ready anytime within this time period.
-The color will slowly turn brown, and the taste will be so bitter as to be undrinkable.
+Set aside for 2 weeks, shaking once each day.
+The color will turn brown and the taste will be so bitter as to be undrinkable.
 Don’t worry, all is well.

 - After that steeping, strain the mixture using a sieve, then filter through cheesecloth, coffee filter, or a mesh superbag.
 The bitter, high-alcohol base that results is the heart of your Campari, and needs only a bit of sweetness, and some water to bring down the proof.